Menu

 Following an incident, children will often arrive at school distressed, upset, worried and unprepared.
 Operation Encompass aims to ensure that appropriate school staff are made aware early enough to help and support children and young people in a way that means they feel safe and included.

-This is a valuable initiative that means we can help and support students and their families within our school when they need us most.
+This is a valuable initiative that means we can help and support pupils and their families within our school when they need us most.

-You can find out more information by visiting the Operation Encompass website (click the button below) or by contacting Mr Holden at school.
+You can find out more information by visiting the Operation Encompass website or by contacting Mrs Abram at school.

 Other useful websites to do with online safety, prevent and resources to use at home can be found using the links below.